aries-cloud/aries-cloud/README.md

 👋 Hi, my name is April Wu.

-I build case studies in machine learning and text analytics, operations and decision analytics, and valuation, taking each from raw data through to a decision someone can act on.
+I build case studies in machine learning, NLP, operations analytics, and valuation, taking each from raw data through to a decision someone can act on.
 Before moving into data I spent over three years in corporate finance and investment operations.
 As an investment accountant at a licensed asset manager I handled portfolio valuation, daily NAV production and custodian reconciliation across the book of funds I carried.

 **[Portfolio](https://portfolio-april-wu.netlify.app)** · The case studies below, each written up in full.